AIGAdc/dcdesignweek.org-11ty/source/event/2022-10-16-02-crochet-design-as-self-care.md

     After the demonstration, you’ll have time to get cozy and practice making your own square with the support of Kristen and your classmates.

+    **Attendees will receive a kit including the following items:**

+    * 1 5mm crochet hook
+    * 1 skein of #4 Worsted weight yarn
+    * A tape measure
+    * Stitch markers
+    * Scissors

+    Light refreshments will be provided.

+    *This event was made possible by our sponsors [Eaton DC](https://www.eatonworkshop.com/en-us/washington-dc/) and local fiber shop [Sweet Pea Fiber](https://sweetpeafiber.com/).*

     ## Venue